hpc2n/selecting-modules/docs/batch.md

     === "C3SE"

-        Note: on Alvis you *must* request a GPU regardless - it is only really f or GPU jobs.
+        Note: on Alvis you *must* request a GPU regardless - it is only really for GPU jobs.
 Here I just ask for 1 T4

         ```bash
         #!/bin/bash